Denotational semantics for guarded dependent type theory: Introduction

 \subsection{Overview}

 Section~\ref{sec:basic:syntax} presents a basic type theory $\coregdtt$ for guarded recursion with multiple clocks.
-This can be thought of as the core of $\gdtt$~\citep{Bizjak-et-al:GDTT} although we use a slightly different presentation.
+This can be thought of as the core of $\gdtt$~\cite{Bizjak-et-al:GDTT} although we use a slightly different presentation.
 Section~\ref{sec:basics} then presents a basic model of $\coregdtt$ in the presheaf category $\sets^\TimeCat$, and Section~\ref{sec:orthogonality} shows how to model the clock irrelevance axiom.
 The following sections~\ref{sec:identity:types} and~\ref{sec:delayed:subst} then extend $\coregdtt$ with extensional identity types and delayed substitutions, a construction needed for reasoning about guarded recursive and coinductive types.
-The second half of the paper (Sections~\ref{sec:universes} and~\ref{sec:codes}) are devoted to universes and modelling universe polymorphism in the clock context dimension.
-Finally the relations to the categories $\gr\Delta$ constructed in previous work~\citep{Bizjak-Moegelberg:clocks-model} by the authors is discussed in Section~\ref{sec:discussion}.
+Section~\ref{sec:universes} is devoted to universes and modelling universe polymorphism in the clock context dimension and Section~\ref{sec:interp:syntax} sketches how to extend Hofmann's interpretation of dependent type theory syntax~\cite{Hofmann:syntax-and-semantics} to interpreting \gdtt\ into the model presented in this paper.
+Finally the relations to the categories $\grold\Delta$ constructed in previous work~\cite{Bizjak-Moegelberg:clocks-model} by the authors is discussed in Section~\ref{sec:discussion}.